readium/lcp-specs/notes/lcp-key-retrieval.md

 It is implemented as a property of an OPDS 2 Acquisition Link which references an LCP License or Protected Publication.
 Such a link is found inside a Readium Web Publication Manifest (which can be a an OPDS entry).

-### Sample of Readium Web Publication Manifest supporting a link to an LCP license and an lcp_hashed_passphrase property
+### Sample of Readium Web Publication Manifest or ODPS 2 entry supporting a link to an LCP license and an lcp_hashed_passphrase property

 ``` json
 {